4 Steps to Organize a Kitchen Effectively

 Store Items According to Zones

 The next step, which is what most people think of as organizing (we view the whole process as organizing), is actually the easiest because you’ve already done the hard work of sorting and minimizing.
-Congrats, you’ve come this far!
 When we’re working with our clients, we love to use Post-it super sticky full stick notes and a Sharpie to map out the zones of the kitchen on the cabinets and drawers before we start putting everything away.
 Once you have minimized, you’ll have a better sense of how much space each zone will require.
 I included notes in the zone list above as to where each zone is ideally located within the kitchen layout.

 Once you’ve put everything away according to zones, you may find some organizing containers will help maximize storage and function.
 You may also be able to repurpose what you already had at the start of the project.
 We always recommend waiting until the end of the process before purchasing new containers since there’s no way to know what you will need until you’re at this stage.
-Here is our go to list of favorite items to maximize space and function:
+Here is our go-to list of favorite items to maximize space and function:

 We also recommend labeling the inside of cabinets and drawers so it’s easy to remember what lives where.
 This step is also especially helpful if you share the space with others.